renatoathaydes/spock-reports/README.md

 ## What it is

 This project is a global extension for [Spock](https://code.google.com/p/spock/) to create test (or, in Spock terms, Specifications) reports.

-Currently, the only available report creator generates a **HTML report** for each Specification, as well as a summary of all Specifications that have been run (index.html).
+By default, the report creator generates a **HTML report** for each Specification, as well as a summary of all Specifications that have been run (index.html).

+If you prefer to have your own template to generate reports from, you can use the TemplateReportCreator.
+This allows you to generate reports in any text format.
+See the **"Using template reports"** section below.

 ## Where to find demo reports